MStrecke/pyFosControl/lowlevel/LowlevelProtocol.md

 | char12     |     X | camera id                |
 | ...        |     ? | ?                        |

+The names are null-terminated strings.
+If a name is deleted, only the first byte is set to zero, i.e. the remaining name is still visible in a hexdump.

 FYI: The *web interface* imposes the following restrictions:
  * max. name length of preset point: 20 chars
  * max. number of preset points: 16